Q: What is Amazon CloudWatch Contributor Insights?

 Q: How can I get started with CloudWatch Contributor Insights?

 It is easy to get started with Contributor Insights.
 In the CloudWatch console, go to Contributor Insights in the navigation pane to create a Contributor Insights rule.
-You can also enable Contributor Insights using the AWS CLI, AWS SDKs, or AWS CloudFormation templates.
+You can also enable Contributor Insights using the Amazon CLI, Amazon SDKs, or Amazon CloudFormation templates.
 To learn more, please visit the documentation on CloudWatch Contributor Insights.

 Q: What is CloudWatch Lambda Insights?